pawel-gawel/swagger-mocks/README.md

 ## Swagger default data

-One can define default data structure to each definition in swagger file, leveraging `default` section.
+One can define default data structure to each definition in swagger file, leveraging `default` or `wxample` section.
 This structure will be returned by the server whenever path matches and there is no mocked data for specific path.
 This will also allow 405 errors.

 Example: